-Opport unities Threats 1.
-High demand for quality livestock products 1.
-Absence of disease diagnosis and 2.
-Emergence of newer & stronger varieties treatment facilities including biosecurity through crossbreeding of commercial livestock 2.
-Lack of physical security of animal 3.
-Women's empowerment and involvement in resources the livestock 3.
-Limited access to finance, particularly to 4.
-Employment opportunities MSMEs 5.
-Introduction of Halal certification 4.
-Seasonal influence and risk of animal- 6.
-Use of number of livestock as an instrument in based pandemics (e.g. bird flu, swine flu) getting access to Conditional Cash Transfer 5.
-Constraints in ensuring food safety for the (CCT) Programs of the government. consumers 7.
-Online training for livestock farmers and 6.
-Small livestock (e.g., goat) susceptible to telephone-based solution and app-based water related injuries and death knowledge sharing platforms
+- 1. High demand for quality livestock products - 2.
+Emergence of newer & stronger varieties through crossbreeding of commercial livestock - Women's empowerment and involvement in the livestock - 4.
+Employment opportunities - 5.
+Introduction of Halal certification - Use of number of livestock as an instrument in getting access to Conditional Cash Transfer (CCT) Programs of the government. - 7.
+Online training for livestock farmers and telephone-based solution and app-based knowledge sharing platforms